sergio11/lyric_wave_architecture/README.md

 Step into the world of music with LyricWave, a cutting-edge AI-driven platform that brings together the art of music creation and technology. 🎶🤖

-At LyricWave, we merge the power of AudioCraft for melody generation, Sona.ai Bark for voice cloning and song vocals, and harness the capabilities of a Stable Diffusion model to create stunning song cover images. 🎤🖼️
+At LyricWave, we merge the power of AudioCraft for melody generation, Suno-AI Bark for voice cloning and song vocals, and harness the capabilities of a Stable Diffusion model to create stunning song cover images. 🎤🖼️

 LyricWave isn't just a platform; it's a gateway to a new dimension of musical expression.
 It's a world where technology and creativity harmonize, resulting in songs that touch your heart and soul.
 With LyricWave, you can explore, experiment, and embark on a musical journey like never before. 🚀🎶